jkniest/hue-it-documentation/docs/README.md

 ```

 ## Known limitations
-Currently you can only control your lights and groups.
-Other configurations, such as the
-startup configuration, bridge updates and so on are not support yet.
+Currently, you can only control your lights and groups.
+Other configurations, such as the startup configuration, bridge updates, and so on are not supported yet.
 Feel free to create an issue
-or pull request if you think something important is missing!
+or pull-request if you think something important is missing!

 ### Other limitations
-- Groups don't support to set the color temperature in percentage.
-Because in theory every light could have different max and min color temperatures.
+- Groups don't support setting the color temperature in percentage.
+Because in theory, every light could have different max and min color temperatures.
-- Currently, we only support setting / getting the colors via XY, Hex and RGB.
+- Currently, we only support setting / getting the colors via XY, Hex, and RGB.
 You can not pass a hue value